Qualcomm unveils Snapdragon 888 Plus 5G Mobile platform

 Where does your enterprise stand on the AI adoption curve?
 Take our AI survey to find out.

-Qualcomm unveiled a number of 5G semiconductor products today for the virtual Mobile World Congress event, with the products including an upgrade to the chip maker’s flagship Snapdragon 888 processor.
+Qualcomm unveiled a number of 5G semiconductor products today for the virtual Mobile World Congress event, including an upgrade to the chipmaker’s flagship Snapdragon 888 processor.

-The Snapdragon 888 Plus 5G Mobile platform is a follow-on the Snapdragon 888, and it will serve as the brains of smartphones coming in the second half of the year from customers such as Asus, Honor, Motorola, Vivo, and Xiaomi.
+The Snapdragon 888 Plus 5G Mobile platform is a follow-on to the Snapdragon 888, and it will serve as the brains of smartphones coming in the second half of the year from customers including Asus, Honor, Motorola, Vivo, and Xiaomi.

 Between the two platforms, there are more than 130 designs announced or in development.
 Snapdragon 888 Plus fuels flagship experiences with intelligent entertainment, including AI-enhanced gameplay, streaming, photography, and more.